Cigars Rafael González Petit Piramides Edición Regionales review, 2015

 The cigar Rafael González Petit Piramides Edición Regionales is one of the successful vitolas made for the regional markets.
 I must say, not all of the Cuban Edición Regionales were successful.
 Also it did not disappoint me as a representative of a pretty nice mild Cuban marka, one of my favourite.

-The cigar Rafael González Edición Regionales Exclusivo Allemaina (for Germany) is comforting, smokey, non-aggressive.
-BUT this is not a very consistent cigar, so I hope you are lucky choosing your vitola.
+The cigar Rafael González Edición Regionales Exclusivo Allemaina (Germany) is comforting, smokey, non-aggressive.
+BUT this is not a very consistent cigar, so I hope you are lucky when choosing your vitola.